 - ☐ You are only responsible for paying your share of the cost for emergency or urgently needed services.
 Emergency providers are legally required to provide emergency care.
 If you accidentally pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
 Send us the bill, along with documentation of any payments you have made. - ☐ You may get a bill from the provider asking for payment that you think you do not owe.
-Send us this bill, along with documentation of any payments you have already made. - If the provider is owed anything, we will pay the provider directly. - ° If you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost.
+Send us this bill, along with documentation of any payments you have already made. - If the provider is owed anything, we will pay the provider directly. - o If you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost.

-2. When a network provider sends you a bill you think you should not pay the provider less than the provider charges for a service and even if there is a dispute and w don't pay certain provider charges. r e ☐ Whenever you get a bill from a network provider that you think is more than you should pay send us the bill.
-We will contact the provider directly and resolve the billing problem. , ☐ If you have already paid a bill to a network provider, but you feel that you paid too much, send us the bill along with documentation of any payment you have made and ask us to pay you back the difference between the amount you paid and the amount you owed under the plan. ' f you are retroactively enrolled in our plan
+2. When a network provider sends you a bill you think you should not pay than the provider charges for a service and even if there is a dispute and we don't pay in provider charges. never you get a bill from a network provider that you think is more than you should pay, us the bill.
+We will contact the provider directly and resolve the billing problem. send u have already paid a bill to a network provider, but you feel that you paid too much, us the bill along with documentation of any payment you have made and ask us to pay back the difference between the amount you paid and the amount you owed under the you are e retroactively enrolled in our plan Sometir mes a person's enrollment in the plan is retroactive.
+(This means that the first day of thei